What are the most innovative industries?

 Here at Kene, we can introduce you to the world of innovation tax relief.
 Limited companies of all sizes and all industries can massively benefit from R&D tax credits, which can be provided to a business through direct cash deposits or a corporate tax reduction.

 In doing so, the UK government is actively acknowledging the industry innovation of businesses and rewarding them for pioneering change.
-If you want to determine your eligibility, here is our quick and easy test to see if your business qualifies for R&D tax credits.
+If you want to determine your eligibility, here is our quick and easy test to see if your business qualifies for R&D tax credits or other innovation incentives.

 Can we help your business?